 Overclocking the graphics card may cause your laptop to produce more heat and consume more power.

-But it will also add some additional performance out of the graphics card to run games a little faster.
+But it will also add some additional performance out to the graphics card to run games a little faster.
 To overclock the GPU, your laptop must have a dedicated graphics card.

-There are many tools for overclocking GPU such as MSI Afterburner, which is suitable for Nvidia and AMD graphics card.
+There are many tools for overclocking GPU such as MSI Afterburner, which is suitable for Nvidia and AMD graphics cards.

-Make sure to not to overclock your GPU too much and put your laptop on places having proper ventilation.
+Make sure not to overclock your GPU too much and put your laptop in places having proper ventilation.

 If not, your laptop will automatically shut down as soon as it gets too hot.
 Since overclocking consume more power, be near a power socket while playing games.

-Having a large number of background apps running can negatively impact your gaming performance.
+Having many background apps running can negatively impact your gaming performance.

-Therefore, it’s recommended to close all the unnecessary running apps in the background before playing games.
-You can do this by opening your task manager and look for power consuming background running apps.
+Therefore, closing all unnecessary running apps in the background is recommended before playing games.
+You can open your task manager and look for power-consuming background running apps.
 Right-click each icon and close it.

-If you are Google Chrome user then make sure to close the chrome before opening the game, closing chrome doesn’t mean just X it out but also close the background tasks of Google Chrome.
+If you are a Google Chrome user then make sure to close chrome before opening the game, closing chrome doesn’t mean just X it out but also closing the background tasks of Google Chrome.